 Sec.
-1. At the first meeting of the county commissioners of each county after the election or appointment of any Clerk of a Superior Court, it shall be the duty of the clerk to deliver to such commissioners a bond, with sufficient sureties, to be approved by them, as is now required hy the law, payable to the State of North Carolina, and with a condition to be void if he shall account for any [and] pay over according to law all monies and effects which have or may come into his hands by virtue or color of his office, and shall diligently preserve and take care of all books, records, papers and property which have come or may come into his possession, by virtue or color of his office, and shall in all things faithfully perform the duties of his office. as they are or hereafter may be prescribed by
+1. At the first meeting of the county commissioners of each county after the election or appointment of any Clerk of a Superior Court, it shall be the duty of the clerk to deliver to such commissioners a bond, with sufficient sureties, to be approved by them, as is now required by the law, payable to the State of North Carolina, and with a condition to be void if he shall account for any [and] pay over according to law all monies and effects which have or may come into his hands by virtue or color of his office, and shall diligently preserve and take care of all books, records, papers and property which have come or may come into his possession, by virtue or color of his office, and shall in all things faithfully perform the duties of his oflice, as they are or hereafter may be prescribed by

-BONDS - HOW APPROVED, &c.
-Sec.
-2. The approval of said bonds by the commissioners, or a majority of them, shall Jones, third Monday in September and be recorded by their clerk, any commissioner a bond which he knows or believes to be in-Craven, third monday after the fourth Mon-day in September and February.

-Sufficient, shall personally be liable as if he was a surety thereto.
-The said bond asknowledge. was a surety thereto.
+BONDS HOW APPROVED, &C. commissioners, or a majority of them, shall be recorded by their clerk, any commissioner dissenting may cause his dissent to be enter ed on record.
+Any commissioner approving a bond which he knows or believes to be insufficient, shall personally be liable as if he was a surety thereto.
 The said bond acknowledged by the parties thereto, or proved by a subscribing witness, before the clerk of said commissioners, as their presiding officer, registered in the office of the register of the county, in a seperate book to be kept by him for the registration of official bonds, and the original with the approval thereof endorsed deposited with the register for safe keeping.
 The like remedies shall be had upon said bonds as are or may be given by law on offi-